Clarmy/pyterrain/README.md

 # Usage

 ## Register API Key
-Pyterrain don't offer terrain data itself, it fetches data from another website.
+Pyterrain doesn't offer terrain data itself, it fetches data from another website.
 Before downloading data, you should sign up an API key from [nextzen.org](https://developers.nextzen.org/).
 The key's pattern is like `Dto0r88DQuaQizoxcQSxxx`

 ## Fetch DEM by bound box
 When API key is reday, you can download DEM data like this: